Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/README.md

 - **Learnings from Assignment 1**:

-  1. __Superpixel Segmentation:__

   1. **Superpixel Segmentation**: Understood the concept of superpixel segmentation, which involves grouping similar pixels into coherent regions or superpixels, simplifying image analysis.

   2. **SLIC Algorithm**: I learned about the SLIC (Simple Linear Iterative Clustering) algorithm, a popular method for superpixel generation, which was implemented from scratch.

-  3. **Data Preparation**: The assignment taught me how to prepare data for machine learning tasks, including organizing image and ground truth segmentation files and splitting the data into training and testing sets.
+  3. **Data Preparation**: Prepared data for the supepixel segmentation task, including organizing image and ground truth segmentation files and splitting the data into training and testing sets.

   4. **Patch Extraction**: Learned how to extract superpixel patches along with their class labels.
 This process involved bounding box extraction, label assignment based on the majority class, and saving patches in a suitable format.